lsst-sqre/sqr-055/index.rst

 Getting numeric GIDs into the LDAP entries for each group isn't well-supported by COmanage.
 The LDAP connector does not have an option to add arbitrary group identifiers to the group LDAP entry.
 There are a few possible options.

+Grouper
+"""""""

+A look at what capabilities Grouper has to assign GIDs and expose them via an API or via LDAP is upcoming, pending addition of Grouper to the test environment.

 Group REST API
 """"""""""""""